-Over the past twelve years Amigos de los Rios has worked as a liaison between
+Over the past 13 years Amigos de los Rios has worked as a liaison between

 In 2005, Amigos de los Rios introduced the initial Emerald Necklace Vision Plan that outlined a detailed strategy for the development of a 17 mile loop of beautiful multi-benefit parks and green-ways connecting 10 cities and nearly 500,000 residents along the Río Hondo and San Gabriel Rivers watershed areas located in East Los Angeles County.

 The plan’s parks and green-ways provide desperately needed recreational areas for communities suffering from extreme density, urban decay and the social and health issues they bring.